 Debt investments are classified as available-for-sale and realized gains and losses are recorded using the specific identification method.
 Changes in fair value, excluding credit losses and impairments, are recorded in other comprehensive income.
 Fair value is calculated based on publicly available market information or other estimates determined by management.
 If the cost of an investment exceeds its fair value, the Company evaluates, among other factors, general market conditions, credit quality of debt instrument issuers, and the extent to which the fair value is less than cost.
-If qualitative factors indicate an available-for-sale debt security may be credit impaired the loss is measured as the excess of carrying value over the present value of expected cash flows, limited to the excess of carrying value over fair value.
+If qualitative factors indicate an available-for-sale debt security may be credit impaired, the loss is measured as the excess of carrying value over the present value of expected cash flows, limited to the excess of carrying value over fair value.
 To determine credit losses, the Company may employ a systematic methodology that considers available quantitative and qualitative evidence.
 In addition, the Company considers specific adverse conditions related to the financial health of, and business outlook for, the person or entity for which it is providing credit.
 If the Company has plans to sell the security or it is more likely than not that the Company will be required to sell the security before recovery, then a decline in fair value below cost is recorded as an impairment charge in net income and a new cost basis in the investment is established.
-If market, industry, and/or there is a deterioration in the financial health, business outlook or other conditions of the person or entity to which it provided credit, the Company may incur future impairments.
+If there are adverse changes in the markets or industries in which the borrower operates, or there is a deterioration in the financial health, business outlook or other conditions of the person or entity to which it provided credit, the Company may incur future impairments.